GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Conclusion

 \section{Conclusion}

-We have presented GaussianCube, a novel representation crafted for 3D generative models.
-We address the unstructured nature of Gaussian Splatting and unleash its potential for 3D generative modeling.
-Firstly, we fit each 3D object with a constant number of Gaussians by our proposed densification-constrained fitting algorithm.
-Furthermore, we organize the obtained Gaussians into a spatially structured representation by solving the Optimal Transport problem between the positions of Gaussians and the predefined voxel grid.
-The proposed GaussianCube is expressive, efficient and with spatially coherent structure, providing a strong 3D representation alternative for 3D generation.
-We train 3D diffusion models to perform generative modeling using GaussianCube, and achieve state-of-the-art generation quality on the evaluated datasets without elaborate network or training algorithm design.
-This demonstrates the promise of GaussianCube to be a versatile and powerful 3D representation for 3D generation.
+We have presented GaussianCube, a structured and explicit radiance representation crafted for 3D generative models.
+We begin by fitting each 3D object with a constant number of Gaussians using our proposed densification-constrained fitting algorithm.
+We further organize the obtained Gaussians into a spatially structured representation by solving the Optimal Transport between the positions of Gaussians and the predefined voxel grid.
+The proposed GaussianCube is spatially structured, allowing to use standard 3D U-Net for diffusion modeling without elaborate designs.
+Moreover, GaussianCube can achieve high-quality fitting using much fewer parameters compared to prior works of similar quality, which further eases the difficulty of generative modeling.
+Our 3D diffusion models equipped with GaussianCube achieve state-of-the-art generation quality on the evaluated datasets, underscoring its potential of GaussianCube as a versatile and powerful radiance representation for 3D generation.

+\textbf{Acknowledgments:} This work was supported in part by the Anhui Provincial Natural Science Foundation under Grant 2108085UD12.
+We acknowledge the support of GPU cluster built by MCC Lab of Information Science and Technology Institution, USTC.
+We also thank anonymous reviewers for their valuable comments.

 \setcitestyle{numbers}